wormhole-foundation/xdapp-book/src/development/portal/evm/attestingToken.md

 ```

 Next, we submit the VAA onto the target chain to create a wrapped version of the Token by calling `createWrapped()`.
-On an EVM chain, this will deploy a Portal Wrapped Token contract who's mint authority is the Portal Token Bridge on that chain.
-Sometimes this transaction throws an unpredicatable gas price error, so it's a good idea to set a high gas limit.
+On an EVM chain, this will deploy a Portal Wrapped Token contract whose mint authority is the Portal Token Bridge on that chain.
+Sometimes, this transaction throws an unpredicatable gas price error, so set a high gas limit.

 After the wrapped token is created, you can get the new wrapped token address by calling the `wrappedAsset()` function of the TokenBridge.